oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 		}
 ```

 Every time it's called it checks to see it a file names /frozen exists in the root directory of the container.
 If it does then it will do a delay (about 60 seconds) before returning the response.
 Basically this means that by connecting to the container and creating the /frozen file we can simulate the container having a problem.
 The `Not Frozen...` is just text in the log data so we can see what's happening.
-Of course you wouldn't do this in a production system !
+Of course you wouldn't do this in a production system!

 Let's see what happens in this case.